Database Versioning

 Some types of changes have custom fields in the preview window.
 For example, "add not null constraint" change allows you to replace all existing NULL values in the DB with a specified value:

 Each change type is color-coded according to its danger level: green for SAFE, yellow for CAUTION and red for DANGER.
 SAFE operations are the ones that cannot cause loss of data in any way, for example, adding a column does not affect the existing data.
 Operations marked with CAUTION are generally safe but require your attention: for instance, adding a NOT NULL constraint can fail if there are null values in the column.
-DANGER operations can cause loss of data, for example, dropping a column or modifying data type.
+DANGER operations can cause loss of data, for example, dropping a column or modifying a data type.

 The danger levels can be customized in the plugin preferences in JPA Buddy -> Database Versioning -> Diff Changes: